afelleson/SentimentArcsPackage/README.md

 # SentArcs
-A wrapper for comparing results from an ensemble of sentiment analysis models.
+A Python package for running an ensemble of sentiment analysis models and comparing their results.
+Wraps functions for text cleaning and the VADER, TextBlob, DistilBERT, and SentimentR sentiment analysis models, and provides a new function for plotting the results with various adjustments.

 ## Installation
 Download clone this GitHub repository, or download it as a .zip and unzip it.